TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Reference/ReStructuredText/Links/Api.rst

 ==========================================

-Using the text role `php-short` you can display the short name of the class or interface withing the text.
+Using the text role `php-short` you can display the short name of the class or interface within the text.
 Other then that it works just like the :ref:`:php: <links-api-fqn>` text role.

 ..  literalinclude:: _ApiShort.rst.txt